This pretty French rose decal was the perfect addition to this old metal thrift store tray!

 Hop on over and see what my friends did with their “trash” this month! (the direct links to each are below the photo)

 Want to see even more of our Trash to Treasure Transformations?
 Click here to see more projects.

 I hope you enjoyed these fun new treasures today.

-I’ll see you back here on Thursday with a brand new pretty for fall!
+I’ll see you back here on Thursday with tissue paper makeover!